+This Definition remains in force up to, and including, 2 April 2024

 Far markets means all other destination ports not covered in the definition of near markets.

-Far markets means all other destination ports not covered in the definition of near markets.
+This Definition will be removed on 3 April 2024

 Fat-tailed sheep means a general type of domestic sheep known for their distinctive large tails and hindquarters.

 Feed means any food intended for consumption by livestock, such as chaff, hay, pellets or grain.

+This definition comes into force on 29 August 2024

+First reasonable opportunity means at the next management procedure and / or within the timeframe that would be expected by a reasonable person with the relevant knowledge, skills and experience in the management of livestock given the urgency of the situation in relation to the welfare of the livestock.

 Fit to travel means the animal: